callummcdougall/sae_vis/README.md

+# Summary

 This codebase was designed to replicate Anthropic's sparse autoencoder visualisations, which you can see [here](https://transformer-circuits.pub/2023/monosemantic-features/vis/a1.html).
 The codebase provides 2 different views: a **feature-centric view** (which is like the one in the link, i.e. we look at one particular feature and see things like which tokens fire strongest on that feature) and a **prompt-centric view** (where we look at once particular prompt and see which features fire strongest on that prompt according to a variety of different metrics).

 Install with `pip install sae-vis`.
 Link to PyPI page [here](https://pypi.org/project/sae-vis/).

+# Features & Links

-**Important note** - this repo has recently been significantly restructured.
+**Important note** - this repo was significantly restructured in March 2024 (we'll remove this message at the end of April).
 The recent changes include:

 - The ability to view multiple features on the same page (rather than just one feature at a time)
 - D3-backed visualisations (which can do things like add lines to histograms as you hover over tokens)